-Waveform File Format
+Trace File Format

-Section Block ID Туре Size Description 2: Extended file format If the waveform size is > 2 GB, this section of the file contains all data > 2 #Nnnnnnnnn Header 11-17 The special character '#' ; then one Hexadecimal digit N (0-9, A-F); then N decimal digits that denote the positive integer size of this section.
-The number of digits 'nnnnnnnnn' is equal to N , representing the block size of Section 2.
-GB.
-The WAVEDESC2 block describes the properties WAVEDESC2 Block 672 Waveform descriptor of extended section.
-Note: Parts of this block replace equivalent parts of WAVEDESC1; see WAVEDESC2 below. of this part of the USERTEXT Block variable User defined text. waveform.
-TRIGTIME_2 Trigger Time Array variable The total size is defined in WAVEDESC2 > TRIGTIME_ARRAY.
-Each trigger time element is defined as: {double TRIGGER_TIME; double TRIGGER_OFFSET} RISTIME Double Array variable The total size is defined in WAVEDESC2 > RIS_TIME_ARRAY.
+Block ID Туре Size Description #Nnnnnnnnnn Header 11-17 The special character '#'; then one Hexadecimal digit N (0-9, A-F); then N decimal digits that denote the positive integer size of this section.
+The number of digits 'nnnnnnnnnn' is equal to N , representing the block size of Section 1.
+WAVEDESC1 Block 344 Waveform descriptor of primary section.
+See table below for a definition of its components.
+USERTEXT Block variable User defined text.
+TRIGTIME Trigger Time Array variable The total size is defined in WAVEDESC1 > TRIGTIME_ARRAY.
+Each trigger time element is defined as: {double TRIGGER_TIME; double TRIGGER_OFFSET} RISTIME Double Array variable The total size is defined in WAVEDESC1 > RIS_TIME_ARRAY.
 The type of each element is double.
-DATA_ARRAY_3 Array variable The data in this block follows DATA_ARRAY_1.
-To get the full waveform, DATA_ARRAY_1 and DATA ARRAY_3 must be combined.
-The total size is defined in WAVEDESC1 > WAVE_ARRAY_3.
+DATA_ARRAY_1 Array variable The total size is defined in WAVEDESC1 > WAVE_ARRAY_1.
 The data format is defined in WAVEDESC1 > COMM_TYPE.
-DATA_ARRAY_4 Array variable The data in this block follows DATA_ARRAY_2.
-To get the full waveform, DATA_ARRAY_2 and DATA ARRAY_4 must be combined.
-The total size is defined in WAVEDESC2 > WAVE_ARRAY_4.
-The data format is defined in WAVEDESC2 > COMM_TYPE.
+DATA_ARRAY_2 Array variable The total size is defined in WAVEDESC1 > WAVE_ARRAY_2.
+The data format is defined in WAVEDESC1 > COMM_TYPE.